 - Stimulating growth in children

-Follow these tips and leave your restless nights behind!
+Top tips to get a good night’s sleep.
+Follow these tips and leave your restless nights behind.

-Caffeine is a stimulant that can keep you awake – and don’t forget its not just in coffee.
+Caffeine is a stimulant that can keep you awake.
+Do not forget that it is not just in coffee.
 It can be found in tea, chocolate, sugary drinks and some pain relief tablets.
 So avoid this in the evening before you go to bed.

-If you go to sleep and wake up at the same time very night, your body will become accustomed to this routine and you will find yourself feeling tired at the same time every night, just in time to go to bed.
+Try to sleep and wake at consistent times.
+If you go to sleep and wake up at the same time every night, your body will become accustomed to this routine.
+Then, you will find yourself feeling tired at the same time every night, just in time to go to bed.
 Try to keep this cycle during the weekends too.

+Optimise your bedroom environment.
 The factors associated with your bedroom environment are temperature, noise, lights and furniture arrangement.
-Make sure your bedroom is a quiet, relaxing, clean and comfortable space – try to minimize external noise and make sure there is no artificial lights (e.g. from a clock or phone).
+Make sure your bedroom is a quiet, relaxing, clean and comfortable space.
+Try to minimise external noise and make sure there is no artificial lights such as from a clock or phone.

-Make sure you relax and clear your mind in the late evening before you go to bed.
-Types of relaxation activities that can help with getting better sleep are mediation, reading, hot baths or listening to relaxing music.
+For a pre-sleep routine, make sure you relax and clear your mind in the late evening before you go to bed.
+Types of relaxation activities that can help with getting better sleep are mediation, reading, hot baths and listening to relaxing music.

-There is no end to the benefits of regular exercise!
-But studies have shown it can impact your sleep too, giving you deeper and longer sleep.
-Although daily exercise is key for a great sleep, make sure you are not doing it too close to your bedtime as you should be winding down and relaxing at that point.
+There are huge benefits of regular exercise.
+Studies have shown it can impact your sleep too.
+It gives you deeper and longer sleep.
+Although daily exercise is key for a great sleep, make sure you are not doing it too close to your bedtime.
+This is because you should be winding down and relaxing at that point.

-Your body clock can be affected by light, so try to turn off bright lights, lamps, and phone, laptop and tablet screens at least an hour before you go to bed.
-We would advise to sleep without your phone or table in the room also, to avoid interruptions during the night.
+Decrease exposure to artificial light.
+Your body clock can be affected by light.
+Therefore, try to turn off bright lights, lamps, phone, laptop and tablet screens at least an hour before you go to bed.
+We would advise to sleep without your phone on the table in the room to avoid interruptions during the night.

-Is your bed comfortable or is the quality affecting your sleep?
-Low quality bedding can cause muscle pain, joint pain or back pain – so it’s important to ensure that its comfortable and supportive.
+Is your bed comfortable, or is the quality of bed affecting your sleep?
+Low quality bedding can cause muscle pain, joint pain or back pain.
+It is important to ensure that your bed is comfortable and supportive.

-For more information on sleeping, we love Matthew Walker’s book “Why We Sleep”, available in all good book stores and online.
+For more information on sleeping, we love Matthew Walker’s book “Why We Sleep”.
+It is available in all good book stores.